omersha/omersha.github.io/_posts/2016-09-26-random-integers.md

 </p></div>

 <div><p>
-Note that this it's not necessarily a speedup, e.g. by considering
+Note that this is not necessarily a speedup, e.g. by considering
 $\vec{p}\in[0,1]^{1000}$ with $p_0=1$.
 Usually, though, the second algorithm is faster.
 And its speedup is (roughly) caused by the fact that the random number
 $x\in[0,1)$ provides $b$ random-bits at once, while the bounds for the entropy